Vessna Perunovich

-Vessna Perunovich is a Serbian-born visual artist based in Toronto, Ontario.
+Vessna Perunovich is a Yugosla-born, Canadian / Serbian visual artist based in Toronto, Ontario and Belgrade, Serbia.
 She was born in 1960 in Zaječar, Serbia, FPR Yugoslavia.
-Her father was originally from Montenegro and her mother was from Serbia.
-Her family immigrated to Toronto in 1988.
+Her father was originally from Montenegro and her mother was from Serbia, born in North Macedonia.
+She immigrated with her family husband and daughter to Toronto in 1988.
 She earned her B.F.A in 1984 at the Academy of Fine Arts at the University of Belgrade, Yugoslavia.
-Three years later she earned her M.F.A. also from the Academy of Fine Arts at the University of Belgrade.
-In 1999, she participated as a guest lecturer at the Dundas School of Art in Hamilton, Ontario, titled "Naked/Perpetual Crises I".
+She earned her M.F.A. also from the Academy of Fine Arts at the University of Belgrade in 1987.
 In 2004, she was invited to the University of Guelph in Ontario to guest lecture.
-In the same year, she was also invited by the Informal Architectures Symposium in Banff, Alberta to do an artist presentation.
-She is currently a sessional teacher at the Ontario College of Art and Design in Toronto and has been since 2005.
-Her most recent artist talks were from 2006: one at the Ontario College of Art and Design in Toronto and the other one in Havana, Cuba for the "International Artists' Presentation".
+In 2004 she was invited to participate at the thematic Artist Residency Informal Architectures Symposium in Banff, Alberta to create work and to do an artist presentation.
+She was a sessional teacher at the Ontario College of Art and Design in Toronto from 2005 until 2011.
+Her most recent artist presentation was at the Museum of Contemporary Art Belgrade coinciding with her solo survey exhibition at the Gallery-Legacy Milica Zorić and Rodoljub Čolaković in 2023.
+Other artist presentations include Ontario College of Art and Design in Toronto and the other one in Havana, Cuba for the "International Artists' Presentation".

-Perunovich works in a variety of media including sculpture, painting, drawing, video installation and performance.
-Her aim seems to be an attempt to express the most with the least amount of materials.
-She often uses pantyhose to create sculptural pieces.
-"Pantyhose for Perunovich is emblematic of society's efforts to contain and restrict our freedom, symbolizing the behavioral codes imposed upon us which prevent us from realizing our dreams and aspirations.
+Perunovich works in a variety of media including sculpture, painting, drawing, video installation, performance and artist books, mediums which are usually combined in the exhibition format into an interdisciplinary installation.
+She utilizes her materials aiming for the economy of means in an attempt to express the most with the least amount of materials.
+She uses unconventional materials in her sculptural and installation work, such as pantyhose, nylon, rubber bands, zip-ties etc. "The use of pantyhose for Perunovich is emblematic of society's efforts to contain and restrict our freedom, symbolizing the behavioral codes imposed upon us which prevent us from realizing our dreams and aspirations.
 "Vessna's multi-media explorations are inspired and derived from her personal experiences, yet they have an effect on all of our experiences; from our collective memories, anxieties, questions and desires.
 She utilizes her materials and converts them into imaginative depictions of the body, while exploring the conflicting boundaries of pleasure and pain.
 Perunovich filled pantyhose with everyday objects to stretch the material to test its physical limits.